takeshape/takeshape-starter-auth0-stripe/README.md

 8. Upon a successful purchase you should be directed back to your dev site, and the snackbar will pop up.

+9. Try canceling a subscription from your Account page.

-9. Play around, update your profile, create more users, more purchases.
+10. Play around, update your profile, create more users, more purchases.
 Try products with multiple prices...

 ## Learn More